Where to buy the Asus ROG Ally — Pre-orders open now

 Beyond all of the fantastic features (1080p display with 120Hz refresh rate, powerful speakers, and an effective zero gravity cooling system), you will get three months of Xbox Game Pass Ultimate for free.

-In America, you can pre-order the Asus ROG Ally exclusively from Best Buy starting today.
-Deliveries on the Ryzen Z1 Extreme model are currently set for June 13.
+In America, you can order the Asus ROG Ally exclusively from Best Buy starting today.
+This is still limited to just the $699 Ryzen Z1 Extreme model, if you are waiting for the base model Ally with a standard Z1 processor, it's still listed as "coming soon."

 Asus ROG Ally — Where to buy in the UK?